You're Not In Love; You're Addicted.

 There is an alternative, and that is to move toward more unconditional love.
-That is to love someone without keeping score, or giving up your life, or expecting them to save you from anything.
+That is to love someone without keeping score, or giving up your life, or expecting your partner to save you from anything.
 It can be done by a focus on unconditional love, on compassion, and on loving-kindness.
 To love someone in a healthy way is to open yourself to loving everyone, not the opposite, which is true in love addiction.
-Your mind can be trained to focus on this, rather than its unhealthy default.
+Your mind can be trained to focus on this, rather than the unhealthy default.

 Copyright William Berry, 2015